-This post brought to you by Lori Baer, a seasoned writer and editor specializing in B2B and B2C articles, editorials, ghostwriting, manuals, reports, strategic correspondence, storytelling, and thought-leadership content.
+This post, Top Four Traits to Experience Freelance Success on nDash, is brought to you by Lori Baer.
+She’s a seasoned writer and editor specializing in B2B and B2C articles, editorials, ghostwriting, thought-leadership content, and more.
 Hire her for your business by visiting her nDash profile!

 There’s a faded note tacked to the bulletin board above my desk that reads: